-What have we learned from the research and the work of language educators, school leaders, school communities, the Victorian School of Languages, and community languages schools about how best to improve, extend and mainstream languages learning?
-Relevant to all learning areas, there are four major areas of educational practice that educators and school community partners develop to improve learning outcomes for all students.
-Nicholas Abbey discusses each of these areas in this article.
+What have we learned from the research and the work of language educators, school leaders, school communities, the Victorian School of Languages, community languages schools and the Department of Education and Training about how best to improve, extend and mainstream languages learning?
+Relevant to all learning areas, there are four major areas of educational practice that educators and school community partners develop to improve languages learning outcomes for all students.

-Autonomy in languages learning has many elements and comprises individual learner autonomy, teachers' professional autonomy, and the level of school autonomy.
+Collaborative autonomy in languages learning comprises individual learner autonomy, teachers' professional autonomy and school leadership and governance.
 Key aspects include:

-Autonomy includes the development of Vygotskian teaching practices.
+Collaborative autonomy includes the development of Vygotskian teaching practices.
 Learner autonomy is best developed through scaffolding ever-more challenging learning tasks and by building on students' prior knowledge, culture and language(s).
-All in all, the growth of learner independence is supported by interactions with other students and through teachers’ guidance, supervision and scaffolding.
+The growth of learner independence is supported by interactions with other students and community partners and through teachers’ scaffolding.

 Interesting examples in the research literature include studies of how best to develop the interaction between learner autonomy and sociocultural theory (Benson, 2011) and between learner autonomy and the imperative of students’ intrinsic motivation to learn (Dörnyei, 2001; Ushioda, 2006).